DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-15-removing-the-reference-number-and-searching-by-email-address.md

 - if it’s helpful to search by email address
 - support users ever need the reference number
 - it would be better to search for an application that lets them find a specific application

+## Future considerations

+### Helping users find a unique application in Manage

+Searching by reference number and email address may bring back multiple applications.
+To pick the right one the user needs to know the course.

+If we want to let users find an application without knowing the course then we’d need to let users find an application by something that identifies the individual application.

+We want to understand the user needs around this further.

+### Helping users find an application without personally identifiable information

+We want to consider the impact of sharing a candidate's personal details, like email address, when contacting support and whether this is GDPR compliant.

+### Helping users find related applications

+We want to consider whether it would be useful to give users the ability to see all related applications that belong to the same candidate.

+### Finding out whether it’s okay to retain reference number just for student record systems

+The API currently contains the reference number and vendors have been encouraged to use it.

+While we do not think providers need the reference number in Manage, we want to make sure they are not confused about it continuing to appear in student record systems.